2025–26 Adran Premier

 The 2025–26 season of the Adran Premier, also known as Genero Adran Premier for sponsorship reasons, is the 17th season, 5th since the establishment of the current format, of the top-level women's football league in Wales.

+Wrexham won the Adran Premier for the first time, finishing ahead of defending champions Cardiff City, who had held the title for three consecutive seasons.